-According to Maslow, humans have five basic needs: physiological, safety, belongingness and love, esteem, and self-actualization.
-This security need is related to guarantees, stable protection, predictable situations, and being free from fear and anxiety, which the violence experienced by women shows that women survivors do not have a sense of security or a safe space.

-Therefore, the purpose of this research is first to explain the patriarchal culture that develops in Banyuwangi Regency.
-Patriarchal culture disrupts women's safe spaces because this culture makes women unable to be on par with men, which results in women's mental health, as women are always considered a source of problems.
+According to Maslow, humans have five basic needs: physiological, safety, belongingness and love, esteem, and self-actualization.23 This security need is related to guarantees, stable protection, predictable situations, and being free from fear and anxiety, which the violence experienced by women shows that women survivors do not have a sense of security or a safe space.24 culture disrupts women's safe spaces because this culture makes women unable to be on par with men, which results in women's mental health, as women are always considered a source of problems.
 Second, to explain the history of the Birth of the Kawan Puan Banyuwangi Community, and third analyze the activities of the Kawan Puan Banyuwangi Community in building mental health so that women survivors get a safe space.